seraisonfire/ChatMixForLinux/README.md

 systemctl --user daemon-reload
 systemctl --user enable --now chatmix.service
 ```
+> The path to chatmix.py has to be specified in `chatmix.service` or else it will not work.

 This will start the script automatically in the background on login.